Twenty-four eyes in a box

-Jellyfish are a diverse group of animals comprising several classes, of which the smallest, measured by number of species, is the Cubozoa, or box jellyfish.
-So named because of their box-like bells, these jellyfish occur in shallow tropical seas and mangroves from Florida to the Indo-Pacific.
+The jellyfish class with the smallest number of species is the Cubozoa, or box jellyfish.
+So named because of their box-like bells, cubozoans occur in shallow tropical seas and coastal mangrove waters, from Florida to the Indo-Pacific.
 The best known, especially to Australian bathers, is the sea wasp, Chironex fleckeri.
-Unlike most jellyfish, Chironex is a fast and agile swimmer, capable of moving at up to 3 knots, and has the distinction of being the most venomous creature in the sea, though fortunately it is not disposed to regard humans as potential prey.
+Unlike most jellyfish, Chironex is a fast and agile swimmer, moving at up to 3 knots, and has the distinction of being the most venomous creature in the sea.

-Originally ranked as an order, cubozoans were elevated to class status after research revealed the magnitude of the differences setting them apart from other cnidarian groups.
-Cubozoans have a different life cycle (the polyp turns into a single medusa by metamorphosis) and, in addition to their distinctive shape, they have a flap around the inside rim of the bell (as do hydrozoans) to aid jet propulsion, tentacles located only at the rim corners, and only four rhopalia, one on each side, as against eight or more rhopalia in scyphozoan jellyfish.
-The rhopalia are pendent club-shaped sensory complexes, sensitive to light, odour, and orientation; they are also fitted with pacemakers that control the expansion and contraction of the bell and thus the speed and direction of locomotion.
-In scyphozoans the light sensors are rudimentary, whereas in cubozoans they consist of two simple pigmented pits, two slit eyes, and two vertically aligned spherical camera eyes, the smaller one pointing up and the larger one pointing down – three types of eyes, twenty-four eyes in total.
-As with us human beings, the camera eyes include a cornea, a retina, a crystalline lens, and an iris.
-The larger one also includes a pupil, regulating the amount of light hitting the retina according to light intensity.
+Originally ranked as an order, cubozoans were elevated to class status after research revealed the magnitude of the differences separating them from other cnidarian groups.
+They have a different life cycle, a distinctive shape, a flap around the inside rim of the bell (as with hydrozoans) to aid propulsion, tentacles only at the rim corners, and four rhopalia, one on each side, as against eight or more in scyphozoan jellyfish.
+The rhopalia are pendent club-shaped sensory complexes, sensitive to light, odour, and orientation; they are also fitted with pacemakers that control the expansion and contraction of the bell and hence the speed and direction of locomotion.
+In most jellyfish the light sensors are rudimentary, but in cubozoans they consist of two simple pigmented pits, two slit eyes, and two vertically aligned, spherical camera eyes, the smaller one pointing up, the larger one down.
+Three types of sensor, twenty-four eyes in total.
+As with human beings, the camera eyes include a cornea, a retina, a crystalline lens, and an iris.
+The larger one also includes a pupil, regulating the amount of light hitting the retina according to the light’s intensity.

 For such a minute eye it is surprising to find well-corrected, aberration-free imaging, otherwise known only from the much larger eyes of vertebrates and cephalopods.
 The gradient in the upper-eye lenses comes very close to the ideal solution.
 The lenses of the lower eye have a less ideal gradient and consequently display some spherical aberration.